Have equity in your home? Want a lower payment? An appraisal from Area Appraisal Services, Inc. can help you get rid of your PMI.

 It's widely understood that a 20% down payment is the standard when buying a house.
 The lender's liability is often only the difference between the home value and the amount outstanding on the loan, so the 20% provides a nice cushion against the charges of foreclosure, selling the home again, and natural value changes on the chance that a borrower doesn't pay.

-During the recent mortgage upturn of the last decade, it became common to see lenders taking down payments of 10, 5 or sometimes 0 percent.
-How does a lender manage the additional risk of the small down payment?
-The answer is Private Mortgage Insurance or PMI.
-PMI protects the lender in case a borrower defaults on the loan and the market price of the house is less than what is owed on the loan.
+During the recent mortgage boom of the mid 2000s, it was widespread to see lenders taking down payments of 10, 5 or sometimes 0 percent.
+A lender is able to manage the increased risk of the low down payment with Private Mortgage Insurance or PMI.
+PMI guards the lender in case a borrower is unable to pay on the loan and the value of the home is lower than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can home buyers prevent bearing the expense of PMI?
+How can a homebuyer refrain from bearing the cost of PMI?

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: